Wilfrith Elstob: The medal

 His Victoria Cross is displayed at the Museum of the Manchester Regiment, at Ashton Town Hall, Ashton-under-Lyne, England.

 Commemoration

 Elstob has no known grave.
-He is commemorated on the Pozières Memorial, in the Somme department of France, to the missing of the Fifth Army; and on the war memorial in Macclesfield, Cheshire.
+He is commemorated on the Pozières Memorial, in the Somme department of France, to the missing of the Fifth Army; and on the war memorials in Macclesfield & Congleton, Cheshire.
 There is a memorial to him in All Saints Church, Siddington, where his father was vicar.